matgrand/slurm_singularity_cluster/README.md

 ## Bonus 2: using tensorboard
-If you want to use `tensorboard` to visualize your training stats while the job is running, the best way I found is to syncronize the tensorboard logs with a local directory.
+If you want to use `tensorboard` to visualize your training stats while the job is running, the best way I found is to synchronize the tensorboard logs with a local directory.
 This way you can run the tensorboard server on your local machine and visualize the logs in real-time.
 You can do this by running the script `sync_tensorboard.sh` in this repository on your local machine.
 > You need to have both `rsync` and `tensorboard` installed on your local machine.
+> `Bonus 1` is *highly recommended* to avoid typing your password every time you sync the logs.